IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Orbiting overseen heads are now farther away (almost double), and shoot slower per phase with more delay between -Eol Attack (yes it's called that) now gives off light in the darkness

+-New Changes to Cratrosity:
+-Cratrosity's code has been refactored, no more stupidly massive arrays!
+Hazaah!
+-Has more HP, but loses a percent of it after each phase (also applies to Cratogeddon, which makes the fight easier)

 -New changes to Supreme Pinky phase 2:
 -Core now resists 80% of piercing damage, but whenever slime dies it creates a homing projectile that flies back to the boss and deals 1000 damage to it; more builds are now viable to kill the boss imo
+-Fixed map icon

 3.600e-(10/12/21)-Patch 11-Tech N Wreck: Beta